 All these raise a very important question - How safe are our children when they travel on our roads?

 During the infant and toddler stages, children live sheltered lives under the constant care of their parents.
 Their tiny world is limited to their homes.
 But, when they start going to school, their world expands to include their neighbourhood, school, roads and other public places.
 This is when they are exposed to the dangers on the road, thanks to the chaotic traffic, and their safety becomes a major concern.
 No matter what mode of transport they choose, no matter who escorts them, their safety is always a matter of worry and anxiety.

 Rule No. 1: Interpret road signs – Begin with the basics.
 Teach your child various road signs and markings, and the meanings associated with them.
 While you travel on the road together, make it a habit of pointing out to the signs.
-Begin with the traffic lights and go on to explain the boards displaying various road symbols.
+Begin with the traffic lights (red, yellow and green), and go on to explain the boards displaying various road symbols.
 You can also use YouTube videos, short films or pictures to explain these concepts.
 Setting up a sand tray showing roads with traffic lights and sign boards will be a good educational tool.
 Your child should not only be well-informed about these signs but also adhere to the rules.

 Rule No. 2: Ride bicycles carefully – Teach children that bicycles (and motorbikes, when they are old enough to use them) are meant only for two and not more.
 You should first set the example here.
 Overloading a vehicle can upset the balance and result in accidents.
 While riding, tell your child to follow lane discipline.
 He should stick to his lane and not keep changing lanes.
 One thing most children love to do is to ride in a zigzag manner with wild abandon – discourage this strictly.